xta0/iOS-ARFaceDepth-Sample/README.md

-# iOS-ARFaceDepth-Sample
+# iOS-ARDepth-Sample
-A demo project of  visualizing the depth data
+A demo project of AR depth visualization